SystemXFiles/process-governor/README.md

   },
   "rules": [
     {
-      "py/object": "configuration.rule.Rule",
       "processSelector": "example.exe",
-      "priority": {
+      "priority": "High",
-        "py/object": "psutil._pswindows.Priority",
-        "value": "High"
-      },
-      "ioPriority": {
+      "ioPriority": "Normal",
-        "py/object": "psutil._pswindows.IOPriority",
-        "value": "Normal"
-      },
       "affinity": "1;3-5"
     },
     {
-      "py/object": "configuration.rule.Rule",
       "serviceSelector": "Audio*",
-      "priority": {
+      "priority": "Realtime",
-        "py/object": "psutil._pswindows.Priority",
-        "value": "Realtime"
-      },
-      "ioPriority": {
+      "ioPriority": "High",
-        "py/object": "psutil._pswindows.IOPriority",
-        "value": "High"
-      },
       "affinity": "0;2;4"
     }
   ]
 }
 ```

 In this example, two rules are defined—one for a process and one for a service.
-Service rules take precedence over
-process rules if a match is found for a service.

 ### License